-Licensed professional counselors examine patients through therapy and other means to help them resolve their problems.
+Licensed professional counselors evaluate and treat patients through therapy and other means to help them resolve their problems.
 Individuals interested in this profession will need a graduate degree plus state licensure.

 |Required Education||Graduate degree|